Saint Louis University's family medicine residency program has been serving the community of southern Illinois since 1997.

 Intensive Care Unit (ICU)

 Recently overhauled to provide our PGY-2’s with a hands-on learning experience.
-On this rotation residents spend one month caring for severely ill patients at St. Elizabeth's Hospital.
-Residents work with with St. Elizabeth intensivists learning the basics of ventilator management and other critical care issues.
-Continuity clinic will be held once or twice weekly.
+On this rotation residents spend one month caring for severely ill patients at HSHS St. Elizabeth's Hospital, working with intensivists learning the basics of ventilator management and other critical care issues.
+Continuity clinic will be held twice weekly.
 No call is taken.

 Four weeks split between two blocks are spent on scholarly work as determined by the resident and his or her advisor.
 During these two separate two-week blocks, the PGY-2 resident also serves as the backup senior for the Family Medicine Inpatient Service should they exceed their admission cap.
 The backup senior assumes a hospitalist type role for care of the patients they admit (progress notes the following day and discharge if needed) unless the inpatient team determines they can carry the patient.